Budgeting & Financial Planning

 The City Council is responsible for adopting the City's operating and capital budgets and property tax levies.
 In August, the Mayor proposes the budgets for the following year.
 After the budgets are proposed, the City Council begins its consideration of the budgets.
 A series of Council Budget Committee meetings are held throughout the fall to review the Mayor's proposed budgets in detail.
 Public hearings on the proposed budgets and tax levies are also held during this time period.
 In mid-December, the Council adopts the final budgets and property tax levies, incorporating any changes Councilmembers have to the original proposal into the adopted budgets and levies.

-The Mayor's proposed budget are available on-line at www.stpaul.gov/budget.
+The Mayor's proposed budget is available on-line at www.stpaul.gov/budget.
 From August to December, the City Council meets to discuss the Mayor's proposed budget.
-To view learn more, refer to refer to the Budget and Property Tax Resources website.
+To view learn more, refer to the Budget and Property Tax Resources website.

 Go to Council Agendas, Minutes & Videos for noticed meetings.

 Video Link on the Budget Process